Privacy law compliance

 Other website analytics software collects whatever personal information it could about us and follows us all across the whole internet.
-This is horribly invasive, and Fathom doesn't do this.
+This is horribly invasive, and Fathom Analytics doesn't do this.

-Instead, Fathom pioneered a way to do analytics anonymously, whilst still tracking page views and unique visitors.
+Instead, we pioneered a way to do analytics anonymously, whilst still tracking page views and unique visitors.
 Our analytics dashboard is simple and only contains data in aggregate.
 We're so proud of how our analytics software works that we've documented the entire data journey (start to finish) that happens when you visit a website that uses our software.

 Our mission has always been that digital privacy is our business model.
 This is why we do our best to comply with privacy laws from around the world: